-Quality Faux Wood Shutters vs Substandard Faux Wood Shutters in Boston05/06/2019Holly Perron There are a lot of faux wood shutters out there, but what’s the difference between good faux wood shutters, like our Polywood® shutters, that will last for decades and faux wood shutters that look ratty [[over time|as time goes on]39?
+Quality Faux Wood Shutters vs Substandard Faux Wood Shutters in Boston05/06/2019Holly Perron There are a lot of faux wood shutters out there, but what’s the difference between good faux wood shutters, like our Polywood® shutters, that will last for decades and faux wood shutters that might need to be replaced within a few years?
 You need to look at the faux wood shutter’s construction and technicalities such as its sturdiness, finish, and energy efficiency potential.
 Good faux wood will never splinter, crack, chip or warp Most faux wood shutters appear great when first put up.
 But over time, shutters that are composed of inferior materials such as cheap composites, vinyl-wrapped particleboards, or porous louvers may warp, crack, splinter, or yellow.
-This is even more apparent in heavily used spaces or in spaces that have variable heat, cold, or humidity.
+Low-quality shutters definitely don’t hold up in heavily used spaces or in spaces that have variable heat, cold, or humidity.
 High-quality faux wood, like Polywood, is made from extruded compounds that won’t warp, discolor or fall apart.
 The solid louvers allows shutters to withstand bowing, splintering, cracking, and chipping, even in high-humidity or varying-temperature areas.
 If you want to know if a faux wood plantation shutter will be durable or not, just check the warranty.
 Businesses that offer a lifetime guarantee stand behind their window treatments because they only use the best materials.
-Quality faux wood wipes down easily Dusting is the same for every faux wood plantation shutters.
+Quality faux wood wipes down easily Dusting is similar for every faux wood plantation shutters.
 But deep cleaning has tougher problems.
 Vinyl and comparable materials will soak up some of the water when wiped down with a damp rag.
 Substandard faux wood shutters also have coatings that can trap dirt and stains so that they are almost impossible to keep clean.
 Manufacturers that make quality shutters know that faux wood should be cleaning friendly.
 For example, Polywood uses a finish that is a cinch to wipe down quickly, so that your shutters appear like they were just hung.
 Good faux wood is completely moisture resistant, so no matter what gets on the shutter, it can come off with a little water or multi-purpose dusting spray.
 Good faux wood is energy efficient As you close your high-quality faux wood shutters, you should experience a remarkable difference in air flow and heat transfer.
 The thick louvers and impenetrable composites will help close out sunlight that increases the temperature and heat loss that can freeze you out.
 Top graded faux wood window treatments, like Polywood shutters, will go even further in ensuring energy efficiency by adding in UV inhibitors and weather stripping.
 Plantation shutters made with a subpar material doesn’t give you similar energy efficiency benefits.
 Shutters with second-rate materials or hollow louvers will still allow drafts through.
 As time goes on, substandard shutters can begin to bow and leave gaps between the louvers.
 To see if you are using a shoddy faux wood is by its R-rating.
 The larger the number, the better the shutter is at energy efficiency.
 Call a Boston shutters rep and get a quality faux wood treatment Choosing a good faux wood shutter can sometimes feel like a struggle.
 Good thing our Sunburst representatives can bring you all our faux wood options, so you can choose the right plantation shutter for your rooms.
 To schedule a free in-home consultation, call 781-352-2205 today.